BUILTNYU/Privacy-filter-and-website/README.md

 	Consists of several steps:
 		Data aggregation.
 Using NYC taxi data, we generate supply and demand probabilities and sample serveral tours.

 		Optimization.
-Since the initial suppply demand is random, we solve a shorest paths problem on the OD pairs, modified by their zone weights, to make sure the original tour set makes sense
+Since the initial suppply demand is random, we solve a shorest paths problem on the OD pairs, modified by their zone weights, to make sure the original tour set makes sense.
 		SP1 - Tour generation.
 Formula described in paper, implemented in python.
 		Inverse Optimization Filter - not implemented.
 		SP2 - Diffusion assignment based on maximizing entropy.
-			Loops if necessary
+			Loops if necessary.
 		Sample the data for output data.

 	Website is used to query and visual the data: